Imagine owning one of the most beautiful snakes on earth.

 Ordinarily, it has an orange and deep red skin color with dark patterns, to give it a unique and beautiful appearance.

 But when the sun hits it, the scales turn iridescent and shimmer in the colors of the rainbow.
 It is stunning.

 Do Rainbow Boas make great pets?

-They do make great pets.
+They do make great pets and are very deserving of creative or funny snake names.
 But they have a few specific environmental requirements that we’ll get into below and they can be a bit aggressive.

-For that reason, they don’t make the best pets for beginners.
+For that reason, they don’t make the best boas for beginners.
 But if you have some experience with snakes, rainbow boas can be amazing pets.

 They are not too hard to care for (as long as you can provide the right environment) and they don’t grow overly large.
 They can live for up to 20 years in captivity.

 In the wild, Rainbow Boas choose forests, rocky areas, and plantations as their natural habitats.